ropensci/roregistry/README.md

 ropensci registry
 ======

+__Making changes__

+Please bump the date and version at the top of the `registry.json` file whenver you make any change.

 __The ropensci registry__

 You can access this data via the R package [ropkgs](https://github.com/ropensci/ropkgs) - see the [README](https://github.com/ropensci/ropkgs#installation) to get started